prototypefund/civilmrcc-onefleet/doc/backlog.md

 ## **Short description- what is this app for?**

-In the central mediterranean, there are many different actors *(civil rescue associations/ships such as Sea Watch, Sea Eye, Mediterranea, MSF/SOS Mediterranee, Moonbird and Colibri as reconnaissance aircrafts, Alarmphone as a emergency hotline for ppl in maritime distress)* involved in supporting people on the move.
-The cMRCC (civil Maritime Rescue Coordination Center) App aims for a better coordination and smoother communication about boats in maritime distress between all the involved associations and networks.
+In the Central Mediterranean, there are many different actors involved in Search-and-Rescue operations.
+The app aims for a better coordination and smoother communication about boats in maritime distress between all the involved organisations and networks, be it ships or airplaens.
 Also the app will be used to collect more data and information on the incidents in the Mediterranean and provide the public with this information.
-E.g. this can be used by journalists.
+E.g. this can be used by journalists or researchers.

 **How should that work?**
-If we get knowledge about a boat in distress (Distress Case - DC) eg. it got spottet by an aircraft (a/c) or there is a call at Alarmphone (AP) this boat should become a case/item in the map.
-Either it can be typed in manually by AP shiftteams (via the "add case button") or a/c can send a position via Iridium (@NIC: pls explain :)
+If we get knowledge about a boat in distress, this boat should become a case/item in the map.
+Either it can be typed in manually or is added through the drop points from the aircraft.

 ## **Add**
-- add a new case, vehicle or sighting
+- add a new case, vehicle or landmark (e.g. oil platforms)
 - depending on what you are adding, different templates with lines to fill in (such as latitude/longitude, boat type, people on board (pob)) will show up

 ## **Map**